-The outcome can vary greatly depending on the amount of funding received and the valuation of the company.
+The outcome can vary greatly depending on the amount of funding received and the valuation of the startup.
 Receiving $20 million with a $200 million valuation is different from receiving $50 million with the same valuation.
 The existing investors may exercise their pro-rata rights, while the new investors will receive liquidation preferences.
 The inflow of new funds results in dilution of existing shareholders and the option pool may also need to be replenished, causing further dilution.

 Changes to board composition

-After a company raises Series A funding, additional investors should be added to the board.
+After a startup raises Series A funding, additional investors should be added to the board.
 A good post-series-A board has two founders and one or two additional investors.
 This usually happens as a result of a growth round, which typically gives more power to venture capitalists.
 When I observe board members, both critics and supporters tend to voice their opinions equally.
 Should you consider asking your seed investor to remove himself from the board?